AncientNLP/potnia/paper.md

 # Implementation

-Potnia is implemented in Python with an extensible architecture centered around the `Mapper` class, which converts transliterated texts into Unicode representations.
+Potnia is implemented in Python with an extensible architecture centered around the `Script` class, which converts transliterated texts into Unicode representations.
 It is designed to handle the complexities of ancient scripts through a flexible and customizable framework.

 ## Key Features